drivechain-project/docs/bip2-blind-merged-mining.md

 Either both of the two should succeed, or else both should jointly fail.

-But, without a ratchet-concept, there are cases in which the second [bribe] succeeds but the first [side:tx-fees] fails.
+However, absent our intervention, there are cases in which the second thing [bribe] succeeds but the first thing [side:tx-fees] fails.
 One such case is when a side:block contains unusually high side:tx-fees.
 Here, there will be many candidate bribes submitted to Mary, but only one can be included in each main:block.
 Without an incentive to make "forward progress", Mary is likely to include one of these large bribes in the next main:block (and the main:block after that, and so on).
 Mary will "blindly" include high-paying bribes for *older* blocks, unless something prevents her from doing so.

-To address these, we have the concept of "Blocks_Atop" (the "pseudo-confirmations").
+To address these, we ultilize the concept of "Blocks_Atop" (the "side:confirmations") that we mentioned earlier.
 Our new OP Code will refuse to main:pay Mary until the side:block in question is buried by X=100 child side:blocks.
-At this point, both Mary and Simon will get their money at the same time.
+At this future time, both Mary and Simon will get paid simultaneously.

 #### M8 -- Pay to Bribe Escrow (The "Bribe")

 M8 pays from Simon into a "Bribe Escrow".
-(M9 withdraws from this escrow.)
+(M9, below, withdraws from this escrow.)

 As previously mentioned, M8 can take two forms.
-The first does not require the Lightning Network, but has new requirements for Immediate Expiration (see above).
+The first does not require the Lightning Network, but it does have new requirements for Immediate Expiration (see above).
 The second inherets Immediate Expiration from the Lightning Network itself, but requires extra preparation and a different/larger message.

 ##### M8_V1 - No Lightning Network

-We need a way for Simon to constuct many payments to multiple Marys, such that only one of these is ever included; and only then if Simon's txn is expected to coincide with the finding of Simon's side:block.
+In the first version of M8, we need to introduce the concept of Immediate Expiration (see above).
+In other words, we need a way for Simon to constuct many payments to multiple Marys, such that only one of these is ever included; and only then if Simon's txn is expected to coincide with the finding of Simon's side:block.

-We do this by imposing validity rules on the txn itself.
+We do this by imposing validity-rules on the txn itself:

-The bribe txn is only valid if:

-* The bribe is for a side:block that was BMMed in this main:block.
-Ie, the txn's (ChainIndex, h\*) pair matches a (ChainIndex, h\*) pair in a M7 message of this block.
+1. The txn's content, when examined, must match part of the main:block's content.
+Specifically, the (ChainIndex, h\*) pair of the txn, must match one of the (ChainIndex, h\*) pairs in the M7 of this main:block.
+2. Only one bribe per ChainIndex per main:block.
+In other words, if 400 people all try to bm-mine the sidechain with ChainIndex==4, then not only is it the case that only one side_4:block can be found, but it is also the case that only the corresponding M8 txn can be included (out of all of the 400 M8s which are for ChainIndex==4).
-* Because Simon's intended prevBlockRef may change from one main:block to the next, Simon's txns must only be valid for the current block; afterward they immediately expire.
+3. Simon's txns must only be valid for the current block; afterward, they immediately expire.
+This is because Simon's intended prevBlockRef may change from one main:block to the next.

-To impose new requirements on the transaction level (not the block level nor the TxOutput level), we will need a new Transaction Version (version 3).

-~ tx version 3 diagram ~

-It is as follows:

-    1-byte -- Transaction Version (equal to the value of "3" in this case)

-    35-byte -- The Sidechain's "Mini-Header" (see above).
-The ChainIndex, h*, and prevBlockRef.
-    2-bytes -- mainAnchor (the main:blocknumber in which this txn can be included ; in practice it is the blocknumber modulo 65536 because there is no need to take up more than 2-bytes).

-    ?-byte -- TxIn (the same as in earlier txn versions, Simon's source of funds) ?-byte -- TxOut (the same as in earlier txn versions, Mary's destination info [locked to OP_CBV] and Simon's Change)
+To impose new requirements on the transaction level (not the block level nor the TxOutput level), we borrow the "flag" trick from SegWit style transactions.
+If the flag is present, the transaction is examined for extra data, and if this data does not pass certain requirements, the transaction is invalid.
+With SegWit, this extra data is the signatures, and the extra requirements are the signatures' locations and validity.
+In the BMM-transactions, the extra data is the (ChainIndex, h\*) pair, which must meet the first two requirements (above) as well as the main:blocknumber, which must meet the third requirement (above).

+~~ image/ flags

-This txn structure conserves main:blockspace, because it is the easiest way to refer to a previous sidechain block in 4 bytes, (prevBlockRef + FoK_nLockTime) instead of 32 (prevBlockHash).
+This txn structure conserves main:blockspace, because it is the easiest way to refer to a previous sidechain block in 4 bytes, (prevBlockRef + FoK_nLockTime).
+Instead, we would need to use at least 32 bytes (prevSideBlockHash).

 These types of transactions have slightly different mempool behavior, and will probably be need to be kept in a second mempool.
 These txns are received, checked immediately, and if valid they are evaluated for inclusion in a block.
 If they are not included in the current block, they are discarded.
-In fact, after a block is found, everything in this "second mempool" should be discarded immediately.
+In fact, after any main:block is found, everything in this "second mempool" should be discarded immediately.
 (This includes cases where the blockchain reorganizes.)
-There is no re-evaluation of the txns in this mempool -- they are constantly in a state of being discarded.
+There is no re-evaluation of the txns in this mempool -- they are evaluated once and then either included or discarded.

+Interestingly, these payments will *always* be from non-miners to miners.
+Therefore, non-mining nodes do not need to keep them in any mempool at all.
+Non-miner nodes can just wait for a block to be found, and check the txn then.
+These transactions more resemble a stock market's pit trades (in contrast, regular Bitcoin txns remind me more of paper checks).

-We will discuss M9 next (both versions, as they are very similar), before discussing M8_V2.
+We will discuss M9 next (both versions, as they are very similar), before returning to M8_V2.

-#### M9 -- OP CheckBribeVerify
+#### M9 -- Spending an OP CheckBribeVerify

 ##### M9_V1 -- No Lightning Network